 Pin 3 acts as a built-in switch in the terminal.
-By default, this pin is internally connected to Ground as long as there is a phone call in progress.
-This signal can be used to mute external equipment.
+Pin 3 can be used to provide an external signal that is active during a phone call.
+The signal can be used to mute external equipment.
+You can configure pin 3 to Normally closed or Normally open.